kamesstory/kamesstory.github.io/maicroscope/essay.md

-# Maicroscopes

-_Or: A Hitchhiker's Guide to Mechanistic Interpretability_
+# A Hitchhiker's Guide to Your AI's Inner Thoughts

 _Note: this is a rough draft of an introductory, fun guide to mechanistic interpretability.
 More chapters will come along soon!_